 Benefits of Unlocking

-There are three key benefits of having an unlocked smartphone:
+There are three main benefits to having an unlocked smartphone:

-It’s perfectly legal to unlock your smartphone and almost all UK networks provide a way for you to do it.
-Unlocking will not affect the warranty of your device (assuming that the unlock is done officially through your mobile phone network).
+It’s perfectly legal to unlock your smartphone and all UK mobile networks provide an official way for you to do it.
+Unlocking doesn’t affect the warranty on your device (assuming the unlock is processed officially through a request to your mobile network).

 Access Cheaper Tariffs In The UK

-Typically, SIM-only contracts have a 12 month commitment.
-For greater flexibility, you can instead choose a one-month rolling contract.
-For a complete overview of all the available options, see our guide to the UK’s best value SIM-only deals.
+It’s easy to keep your existing phone number when moving to another network.
+For a complete overview of all the available SIM-only options, please see our full guide to the UK’s best value SIM-only deals.

 Save Money When Travelling Abroad

-An unlocked smartphone will give you additional benefits in terms of easier second-hand usage and a higher handset resale value.
+An unlocked smartphone also gives you additional benefits in terms of increased resale value and more second-hand usage options.

 Which Mobile Networks Lock Their Smartphones?

-The following table gives a quick summary of which mobile networks currently lock their smartphones:
+The following table gives a quick overview of which mobile networks currently lock their smartphones:

-Mobile networks often choose to lock their smartphones as they may subsidise the upfront cost of the handset.
-By offering a new phone as a loss-leader, they’re able to attract new customers to their network.
-The network-locking mechanism is a way to stop you from taking a subsidised device and from immediately using it on another network (this would cause a loss to the mobile network that subsidised your handset).
+Some mobile networks decide to lock their smartphones as they may “subsidise” the upfront cost of the handset.
+By offering handsets as a loss-leader, they try to attract new customers to their network.
+The network-locking mechanism provides a way for networks to stop you from taking a subsidised device and immediately using it on another mobile network.

-On request, almost all UK mobile networks will now unlock your smartphone.
-This will sometimes be done for free but other times, you’ll need to pay a small fee for the unlocking (up to £19.99).
-You may also need to have been a customer on the mobile network for a certain amount of time before you qualify for this service.
+On request, all UK mobile networks will unlock your smartphone, but this may be subject to a small fee or eligibility requirements (e.g. they may ask you to have been a customer on their mobile network for a certain amount of time).

 Find Out Whether Your Phone Is Locked